 “Federal Home Loan Bank advances and bank and thrift holding company risk: Evidence from the stock market.”
 With Elyas Elyasiani.
-(Forthcoming) Real Estate Economics.
+(2019) Real Estate Economics.

 “Caught in the Headlights: Revising the Road Kill Hypothesis of Antebellum Illinois Bank Failures,” with Scott Clayman and Andrew Economopoulos.
 (2017) Essays in Economic & Business History.
 Winner, 2017 James Soltow Award for best paper in EEBH.